SpikeThatMike/bitbucket-webhook-CICD-deployment/README.md

 using var reader = new StreamReader(HttpContext.Request.Body);
 var payload = await reader.ReadToEndAsync();
+// Dont pass the object into the actual API method as then we cant read the body to get the payload, this needs manually deserializing
+// You will also need to create your own BitbucketRepoPush class, this can be easily done by logging the payload and pasting it into an online converter
 BitbucketRepoPush push = JsonConvert.DeserializeObject<BitbucketRepoPush>(payload);

 // Get the Bitbucket signature from the request headers